TRtam/layta/README.md

 <img src="https://github.com/TRtam/Layta/blob/main/layta-white.png" width="300" alt="Layta"/>

+# Disclaimer
+Not recommended for public server use at this time, all code is experimental and subject to change.

 # Layta
 <b>Layta</b> is a embeddable modern flexbox-based layout engine and graphical user-interface (GUI) framework for MTA:SA designed to simplify interface development.
 It provides a comprehensive toolkit for building responsive, visually consistent user interfaces with minimal complexity. <b>Layta</b> streamlines layout management and component design, empowering developers to create modern applications efficiently and elegantly.